nicklammer/AnisotropyBindingFit/README.md

 # AnisotropyBindingFit
 Scripts for fitting raw fluorescence anisotropy data for binding experiments

+I wrote this for python 2.7.12.
+In python 3 they replaced basestring with str (see read.py).
+If you use python 3, just change every instance of basestring into str.
+All prints were written to work on 3.

 Requires xlrd, xlwt, xlutils, scipy, numpy, and matplotlib

 Currently only reads a specific format for the raw data (microplate view, parallel and perpendicular intensities separated)